IHCantabria/Sodin.Monitor/README.md

-# SODIN Web
+# SODIN Monitor

 SODIN is an operational system for flooding damages, able to collect damage information originated during and after flooding episodes on rivers and coast.
-SODIN Web is a web viewer that let the user locate and filter past events on a map and navigate through event's captured data on a user friendly timeline.
+SODIN Monitor is a operational process with three main goals: Detection, Management, and Analysis of events.
+After all processes have finished, results are saved on a database ready to be consumed by applications.

 ## Installation